GREAT 2020 Course: Gender-Responsive Crop Breeding

-GREAT applied gender training for agricultural researchers offers tailored skills development in gender-responsiveness for the design, implementation, evaluation, and communication stages of agricultural research projects.
+GREAT courses provide applied gender training for agricultural researchers, offering tailored skill development in gender-responsiveness across all stages of the agricultural research cycle, including design, implementation, evaluation, and communication.
 GREAT courses are designed to balance the depth of theory needed to internalize concepts with practical tools to apply in ongoing projects.
-GREAT aims to equip research teams with tools and skills to act, and move beyond “gender sensitization," and to foster meaningful change within the work cultures of their respecitve host organizations.
+GREAT aims to equip research teams with tools and skills to act, and move beyond “gender sensitization," and to foster meaningful change within the work cultures of their respective host organizations.
 Through the GREAT course, participants become part of a robust Community of Practice, linking them to peers across GREAT cohorts, and building up their networks with leading trainers and practitioners, to complement the skills learned during the course.

-The 2018-19 Gender-Responsive Legume Breeding course will cover the following learning objectives:
+The 2020 Gender-Responsive Crop Breeding Course will cover the following learning objectives:

 - Demonstrated positive practice and value for gender-responsive research

 - Able to conceptualise, design and plan appropriate gender-responsive research

 - Communicate gender-responsive research to a range of audiences